j6qup3/CTFL/README.md

     - File `app/Http/route_crud.php`, just move it into `app/Http` folder and add `include('route_crud.php')` in your `app/Http/route.php` (or copy the codes in `route_crud.php` then paste on `app/Http/route.php`)

     - You should implement a auth middleware (modifying function handle in `app/Http/Middleware/Authenticate.php` is better).

-    - As default, `{ HOST }/crud/{name of table}` can enter the CTFL with that table.
-By the way, you can modify it too.
-However, you can only redirect it to `{ HOST }/crud/{name of table}` if you only modify `route.php`.
-You can add a function in `CRUDController.php` which calls `function view()` and let customized route link to that function.

     - This branch is Extend Branch which Controller can't be easily extended.
 But is unconvenient for developer because there are more than one controllers and many routes.
 You can try the Fixed Branch if you want conventient to develop.